barelyhuman/reaper.is/pages/skills.md

 > **Note**: Common procedures like Scaling, Clusters, Master-Slave Database /
 > Read Replicas, Sharding,etc have been not added to the list since I can't put
-> a number on them, each of these depend on the overall system and use case and
+> a number on them, each of these depend on the overall system and use case, and
-> cannot be generalised in my opinion
+> cannot be generalised; in my opinion

 ## Databases